ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

 To see all the options available for both `top` commands, use the `--help` option.

-## Metrics-server's Kustomize project attached to this guide series
+## Metrics-server's Kustomize project attached to this guide

-You can find the Kustomize project for this metrics-server deployment in the following attached folder.
+You can find the Kustomize project for this metrics-server deployment in the following attached folder:

 - `k8sprjs/metrics-server`